RolandoOS/Getting-and-Cleaning-Data/CodeBook.md

 We assign more descriptive names to the features of the data set using `gsub()`.
 We also remove the parenthesis from the names, as they were interfering with the later `mean()` operations.

+We also sort the data frame by subject and activity using the `arrange()` method.

 This final tidy data frame is saved into the file "Tidy_Data.txt”.

 ## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.